Greenlandicsmiley/dhcpDialog/README.md

 - https://github.com/Greenlandicsmiley/dhcpDialog/releases/latest

 To install the script
-- Make `configure` executable.
-I have no idea how to not require this, elp.
 - Run `./configure`
 - Run `make install` inside the script directory to install the script.